Clarifai/docs/docs/api-guide/evaluate/interpreting-evaluations.md

 Below is an example of how you would get the evaluation results of a specific version of a custom model.

+You can use the results to assess the performance of your model.

 Note that the initialization code used here is outlined in detail on the [client installation page.](https://docs.clarifai.com/api-guide/api-overview/api-clients/#client-installation-instructions)

 import Tabs from '@theme/Tabs';